The history of the Amsterdam Pipe Museum

 Until 1992, the Pijpenkabinet supplied long-term loans to Museum De Moriaan to complete the permanent exhibition of Gouda pipes.
 The Rijksmuseum van Oudheden (National Museum of Antiquities) also received clay pipes on loan for the historical overview.
 The Leiden museum occasionally provided loans to other museums, such as unique archaeological finds for the retrospective exhibition Nederland Ondersteboven.
 Other exhibitions were 1492 Columbus sailed overseas in Rotterdam, Turkey in the Princessehof in Leeuwarden and a major contribution to the grand exhibition 500 Years Tobacco in the Tropenmuseum in Amsterdam in 1992.

-The bundling of the pipe and tobacco collections in the Netherlands was not realized.
+The merging of the pipe and tobacco collections in the Netherlands was not realized.
 A proposal for collaboration between the Leiden and Gouda collections was cancelled by the museum director of Gouda.
 A few years later, the merger of Niemeyer with the two pipe collections was also blocked by Gouda.
 As a result, the museums continued to operate independently and did not encourage each other.
 For this reason, the Pijpenkabinet made the decision in the mid-1990s to continue after a fresh reset.